 We acknowledge the valuable contributions of Andy Bruere, John McIntosh, Paul Scholes and the staff of BoPRC.
 Field assistance was ably provided by Joseph Butterworth, Warrick Powrie and Josh de Villiers.
 We thank Sarah Cross and Eloise Brown for identification and enumeration of phytoplankton data.
 Jeremy Garrett-Walker is gratefully acknowledged for his assistance with the analysis of community data.
 We also acknowledge the advice and guidance from Deniz Özkundakci.
+Moritz Lehmann and John Tyrrell are thanked for reviewing this report.
 Funding of this project was provided by BoPRC and included support of the Bay of Plenty Chair in Lake Restoration the University of Waikato.
 Additional support was through the Outcome Based Investment in Lake Biodiversity Restoration, funded by the Ministry of Business, Innovation and Employment (contract UOWX0505).